 Role of Cost, Billing, and Reimbursement

-Guidelines regarding the use of multi-gene panels are evolving, and changing insurance billing and reimbursement practices may complicate testing strategy.
-Some patients can access multi-gene panels as a first tier test, but paradoxically do not have coverage for an “update” to a multi-gene panel if single gene testing has already been performed.
+Insurance billing and reimbursement practices may complicate testing strategy.
+Manypatients can access multigene panels as a first tier test, but paradoxically others do not have coverage for an “update” to a multigene panel if single gene testing has already been performed.
 Some labs offer client-initiated panel testing with self-pay options if the patient does not meet coverage criteria.

 Informed decision-making can facilitate better patient understanding of the benefits, risk and limitations of multigene panel testing.
 The National Comprehensive Cancer Network details the benefits and limitations of multigene testing and recommends this discussion take place during pretest counseling.

 As our understanding of the genetic contribution to cancer improves, the genes included in expanded panels will change.
 The number of uncertain findings will also decrease as more is learned about the functional effects of rare variants in cancer risk genes.
 Cost, analytic performance and scope are also likely to change.
 Due to the rapidly evolving nature of these issues, consider consulting with a genetic expert to inform testing strategy.

-National Comprehensive Cancer Network: Genetic/Familial High Risk Assessment: Breast, Ovarian and Pancreatic (v.2.2021); Genetic/Familial High Risk Assessment: Colorectal (v.1.2020).
+National Comprehensive Cancer Network: Genetic/Familial High Risk Assessment: Breast, Ovarian and Pancreatic (v.1.2022); Genetic/Familial High Risk Assessment: Colorectal (v.1.2021).
 (Free registration required for access).